saractavares/Snake-Game/README.md

 # Snake-Game
-The classic snake game bild with JS
+The classic snake game built with JS